 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
 The minimum population size is 11,140 (CV=0.52).
 The maximum productivity rate is 0.04, the default value for cetaceans (Barlow et al. 1995).
-The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.5 because this stock is of unknown status.
-PBR for the western North Atlantic Risso's dolphin is 111.
+The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.48 because the CV of the average mortality estimate is between 0.3-0.6; Wade and Angliss 1997), because this stock is of unknown status.
+PBR for the western North Atlantic Risso's dolphin is 107.